congson95dev/django_tutorial_rest_framework/README.md

 # Notes:

-### Whenever we create new project for django, we need to override the user model first, even if we gonna use it or not
+### Whenever we create new project for django, we need to override the "user" model first, even if we gonna use it or not

 ### Or else, when we override it later when the project already run, it gonna cause an error: